A Linear Kernel for Planar Red-Blue Dominating Set: Reduction rules

 \begin{rgl} Let $v \in V_B$ be a blue vertex.
 If $|P(v)| \geq 1$: \begin{itemize}\itemsep0em \item remove $v$ and $N(v)$ from $G$, \item decrease the parameter $k$ by $1$. \end{itemize}

 \end{rgl}

 Our \rrgl{rgl_som} corresponds to Rule 1 for (classical) \dom~\cite{AFN04}.
-In both rules we know that $v$ is in the dominating set, but for \RBDS we can remove it and its neighborhood (and decrease the parameter accordingly); this is not possible for \dom, since vertices of the neighborhood possibly belong to the dominating set, hence they cannot be removed and a gadget is added to enforce $v$ to be dominating.
+In both rules we can safely assume that vertex $v$ belongs to the dominating set, but for \RBDS we can remove it together with its neighborhood (and decrease the parameter accordingly); this is not possible for \dom, since vertices of the neighborhood possibly belong to the dominating set as well, hence they cannot be removed and a gadget is added to enforce $v$ to be dominating.
 We prove in the following lemma that \rrgl{rgl_som} is safe.